Zippy-boy/wire-pod/Standards.md

 * You may create native Go plugins for wire-pod, soon for use with the vector-go-sdk.

-* Each plugin file should have an array of strings (Utterances []string) of which wire-pod will attempt to match each speech transcription with, a Name (Name string), and a function (func Action(string) string).
-The function will be called with whatever the full speech transcription was.
+* Each plugin file should have an array of strings (Utterances []string) of which wire-pod will attempt to match each speech transcription with, a Name (Name string), and a function (func Action(string, string) string).
+The function will be called with whatever the full speech transcription was and with the serial number of the requester bot.
 It should be returned with an intent, even though the Intent request will likely be over by the time the function finishes.

 * Example plugin .go file: